los14mt6582/android_device_micromax_a106/README.md

   * Ur name will be listed here :) :) :) :)
   * Electricity Department - for a frequent power cut
   * Everybody's Internet Provider - for a good very low speed

-# Sorry guys for not listing ur name here - for applying plz contact - badboyarbaz, EndLess728, manjotsidhu, rcrajarshi12

-# Happy Kanging - we can determine which is our ROM